Meroitic language: Vocabulary

 Below is a short list of Kushite words and parts of speech whose meanings are positively known and are not known to be adopted from Egyptian.
 Angle brackets (...) represent the graphemes, or orthographic letters, used to write a word, as opposed to the word's phonemic representation.
-All non-syllabic, non-vocalic signs are written with their inherent a in parenthesis.
-All e signs are written in parenthesis (or brackets if in a word in parenthesis) because of not knowing whether the e is a non-phonemic placeholder to preserve the syllabicity of the script or is actually vocalic.
+All non-syllabic, non-vocalic signs are written with their inherent a in parentheses.
+All e signs are written in parentheses (or brackets if in a word in parentheses) because of not knowing whether the e is a non-phonemic placeholder to preserve the syllabicity of the script or is actually vocalic.
 It is known that the final e in Kandake/ Kentake (female ruler) is vocalic and the initial vowel in yetmde, edxe, and erike is vocalic.
-Since those are known to be vocalic, they are not in parenthesis.
+Since those are known to be vocalic, they are not in parentheses.
 Any known n(a) signs resyllabified into coda position are written.